billhimmelsbach/recaptcha-rails/README.md

 # Setting Up reCAPTCHA for Rails

-* Setting up rails for reCAPTCHA with the reCAPTCHA gem!
-Easier than it sounds!
+* Setting up reCAPTCHA for Rails with the reCAPTCHA gem!
+It's easier than it sounds!

 ## Basic Setup Instructions